docluv/hextris/README.md

  - Michael Yang ([@themichaelyang](http://github.com/themichaelyang))

 # About
-Hextris was created by a couple high school friends (who are now in college!) who unfortunately don't have as much time to update the game.
+Hextris was originally created by a couple high school friends (who are now in college!) who unfortunately don't have as much time to update the game.
 If you'd like to support the open-source development of Hextris, please consider donating at:

 **ETH:** `0xbf5414129552D37B4Fb12D058Cf1596B960d25b2`

-The code was forked and updated to a Progressive Web App by Chris Love.
+The code was forked and updated to a Progressive Web App by [Chris Love](https://twitter.com/chrislove/).
 The purpose to show how easy it is to make a progressive web app and of course to have some fun!

 ##Read More

 Read the PWA [Hextris Blog Announcement](https://love2dev.com/blog/pwa-hextris/) to learn more about making Progressive Web Apps.

+##Progressive Web Apps

+If you want to know more about progressive web apps visit my [long article](https://love2dev.com/blog/what-is-a-pwa/).

+If you want Progressive Web Applicatition training sign up for my [PWA course](http://pwacourse.com).

 ## License
 Copyright (C) 2018 Logan Engstrom